 Scoop the sifted mixture into 4-inch plastic pots.
 Soak the pots in a basin or bucket in about 2 inches of water.
 Let the perlite and peat moss mix absorb enough of the water that it becomes visibly well moistened.
 Set the pots aside to drain excess moisture.

-Plant two to three gardenia seeds in each of the pots.
-Use the eraser end of a pencil to set the seeds into the growing media but avoid burying the seeds.
+Sow two to three gardenia seeds in each of the pots.
+Use the eraser end of a pencil to press the seeds into the growing media but avoid completely burying the seeds.
 Sprinkle a light layer – about 1/8 inch – of the growing media over each seed.
 Keep the seeds moist and out of direct sunlight.
 Germination will begin in four to six weeks.

 Step 8: Transplant the Seedlings